Quick overview:

 Activate AGP4x mode in the BIOS

-Switch on your computer and look for the message Press DEL to enter setup or something similar.
-Most of the time you will get to the ENTF (Del) or with the F2 button in the bios.
+Turn on your computer and look for the message Press DEL to enter setup or something similar.
+You can usually access the bios with the ENTF (Del) or with the F2 key.
 Your computer manual should also contain information on this.
 If you now have the program in front of you, you can use the arrow keys on the keyboard to move to a selection point.
 To access a menu, press ENTER.
 You can change the options you see there either by pressing Enter or by using the PICTURE UP/DOWN keys.
 However, the operation is often also briefly explained in the BIOS itself.

 Fix the Windows XP bug

-Make sure beforehand that you have the current Nvidia Detonator have installed.
-Click one after the other on Start > Execute and type it into the field regedit followed by Enter to edit the registration database.
+Make sure that you have installed the latest Nvidia Detonator.
+Click on Start > Run and type regedit followed by Enter to edit the registry.

-After you have set the value to 1 and restarted, you can look forward to a significant improvement in the speed of games or 3D applications.
+After you have set the value to 1 and restarted as described above, you can look forward to a significant improvement in the speed of games or 3D applications.

 NOTE FOR NEW PUBLICATION: This article was produced by Sandro Villinger and comes from the Windows Tweaks archive, which has been built up since the late 1990s.